dotswg/dots-architecture/draft-ietf-dots-architecture.md

 DOTS server over both signal and (if used) data channel as soon as possible to confirm that both channels are operational.

-As described in [I-D.ietf-dots-requirements], the DOTS client can configure preferred values for acceptable signal loss, mitigation lifetime, and heartbeat intervals when establishing the DOTS session.
-A DOTS session is not active until DOTS agents have agreed on the values for these DOTS session parameters, a process defined by the protocol.
+As described in [RFC8612]  (DM-008), the DOTS client can configure preferred values for acceptable signal loss, mitigation lifetime, and heartbeat intervals when establishing the DOTS signal channel session.
+A DOTS signal channel session is not active until DOTS agents have agreed on the values for these DOTS session parameters, a process defined by the protocol.

 Once the DOTS client begins receiving DOTS server signals, the DOTS session is active.
 At any time during the DOTS session, the DOTS client may use the data channel to manage aliases, manage drop- and accept-listed prefixes or addresses, leverage vendor-specific extensions, and so on.
-Note that unlike the signal channel, there is no requirement that the data channel remains operational in attack conditions (See Data Channel Requirements, [I-D.ietf-dots-requirements]).
+Note that unlike the signal channel, there is no requirement that the data channel remains operational in attack conditions (See Data Channel Requirements, Section 2.3 of [RFC8612]).

 ### Maintaining the DOTS Session {#maintaining-dots-session}

-DOTS clients and servers periodically send heartbeats to each other over the signal channel, per Operational Requirements discussed in [I-D.ietf-dots-requirements].
+DOTS clients and servers periodically send heartbeats to each other over the signal channel, discussed in [RFC8612]  (SIG-004).
 DOTS agent operators SHOULD configure the heartbeat interval such that the frequency does not lead to accidental denials of service due to the overwhelming number of heartbeats a DOTS agent must field.

-Either DOTS agent may consider a DOTS session terminated in the extended absence of a heartbeat from its peer agent.
+Either DOTS agent may consider a DOTS signal channel session terminated in the extended absence of a heartbeat from its peer agent.
 The period of that absence will be established in the protocol definition.

 Modes of Signaling